Bus Accidents: Who is Liable?

 - Where do I go for medical treatment?

 - What documents do I need to save?

 - Who could I have a case against?

 - What should I do next?

-In Utah there is a Statute of Limitations for accident claims.
+In Utah, there is a Statute of Limitations for accident claims.
 Typically this is four years from the date of a bodily injury accident, and three years for a property damage claim.
-But when it comes to bus or mass transit accidents, the Statute of Limitations is different – actually it’s different for each particular entity of government.
-So make sure you don’t jeopardize your chance of getting compensated by waiting too long before you call The Advocates.
+But when it comes to bus or mass transit accidents, the Statute of Limitations is different—actually, it’s different for each particular entity of government.
+Don’t worry though, The Advocates will make sure that your claim is filed and your settlement is in before that time runs out!

 Our attorneys are available 24/7 to answer your questions.
-Al you have to do is pick up the phone!
+All you have to do is pick up the phone!